 Thank you for your interest in Thin Line Fest submissions.
 We are currently accepting submissions across all festivals: Film, Music, & Photo through January 15, 2017.
 We are in the late phase which ends on December 31st.
 If you can, get your submission in now as prices go up January 1st.
 Music submissions are free this year.
 Need more information?
 See one of the links below:

 New in 2017, Thin Line Fest is pleased to announce The Minerva Awards; a partnership with Texas Woman’s University.
 The first two awards in this series will be to the best documentary and best photograph that brings voice to the issues affecting the lives of women.
-The winning filmmaker will receive a $5,000 cash award, and the winning photographer will receive a $1,000 cash award.
+The winning filmmaker will receive a $5,000 cash award.
 Recipients will be honored at the 2017 Award Ceremony.
 All filmmakers are eligible after successfully submitting their work.
 This is in addition to all other Thin Line Awards:

 Thin Line Best Documentary Award (Feature & Short)

 The overall best documentary will be determined by a jury.
 Only films pre-selected by the festival programming committee will be eligible for this award.
 The winner will be chosen based on the following characteristics: 1.
 Be technically and creatively well-rounded and consistent.
 2. Contain innovative elements that utilize the array of directorial decisions and creativity.
 3. Judges will NOT judge based on personal beliefs about the subject matter itself or any ethical concerns privately held by any one jury member.Feature winner will receive a $10,000 credit with Panavision.
 Short winner will receive a $5,000 credit with Panavision.

 Value of Goods/Services: 15,000 U.S. Dollar